Tomb Of Jesus Is Restored In Jerusalem

 The most dramatic moment of the restoration took place in late October, when Moropolou's team entered the inner sanctum of the Edicule — which is open to visitors — and slid back layer after marble layer covering the rock-hewn bench where believers say Jesus' body was placed after he died on the cross.

-There was a layer from the late-Crusader era of the 14th century, and an earlier layer from the 4th century, when the emperor Constantine built the original church.
+There was a layer from the late-Crusader era of the 14th century, and an earlier layer from the fourth century, when the emperor Constantine built the original church.
 Underneath that was the exposed rock bench.

-"It was really important to see the bench, very flat and almost complete, from the right to the left, almost for the shape of one man [who] can stay on it," said Fr.
-Eugenio Alliata, an Italian archaeologist in Jerusalem who is a member of a Franciscan group that looks after Christian sites in the Holy Land.
+"It was really important to see the bench, very flat and almost complete, from the right to the left, almost for the shape of one man [who] can stay on it," said Eugenio Alliata, an Italian archaeologist in Jerusalem who is a member of a Franciscan group that looks after Christian sites in the Holy Land.
 "This was really something very important.
 And it was the first time it has been documented as it is."

-The marble layers were put back in place, but one change was made in the shrine's inner sanctum: A small window was cut into one of the shrine's walls.
+The marble layers were put back in place, but one change was made in the shrine's inner sanctum: A small window was cut into one of the walls.
 Now, for the first time, visitors can get a glimpse of what's behind: the original rock wall of what tradition says is Jesus' tomb.